Regular physical activity may help your type 2 diabetes. Daily activity may help you achieve your blood glucose goals by using glucose for energy.

 Exercising consistently can help you manage your blood glucose and A1C level.
 Exercise can also help reduce stress.
 Stress, which can increase your blood sugar, can make it harder to control your blood sugar levels.
 Remember: Be sure to check with your doctor first before starting any new exercise program.

-The Centers for Disease Control and Prevention (CDC) recommends 150 minutes or more of moderate-intensity aerobic activity a week for adults.
+The American Diabetes Association (ADA) recommends 150 minutes or more of moderate-intensity aerobic activity a week for adults.
 These guidelines also recommend doing muscle-strengthening activities that work all your major muscle groups twice a week or more.

 Helpful tips for exercising with diabetes: